Laura Fuentes

 Notes

-You can omit the sugar for a no-sugar rub.
-The nutritional information below is for the dry rub only, which often falls out during cooking so you’re not technically eating all the salt, etc.
+• Sugar-Free: You can omit the sugar for a no-sugar rub or swap it for a brown sugar substitute.
+The nutritional information below is for the dry rub only; it often falls off during cooking, so you're not technically eating all the salt and sugar.

 Nutrition